 A single speed bike has one gear ratio.
 This means there is one chainring and one rear cog.
-The chain stays on the same two sprockets at all times.
+The chain stays on the same sprockets at all times.
 You do not shift a single speed bike.
-There are no derailleurs or shifters and there is no internal hub gearing.
 To change your speed you simply pedal faster or slower.
 You can’t change the gear ratio.

 The gear ratio is particularly important on a single speed bike.
 The gearing needs to be low enough for you to be able to climb hills and start from a stop without having to mash down on the pedals too hard.
 At the same time, the gear ratio needs to be high enough to cruise at a reasonably fast speed so you can get where you need to go without having to pedal too fast.

 Most single speed bikes have a freewheel rear hub.
 This is a ratchet mechanism that allows the rear cog to rotate backward or stand still relative to the rear wheel.
-With a freewheel, you can stop pedaling or pedal backwards while the bike is moving.
 This mechanism allows you to coast.
-The bike continues rolling when you stop pedaling.

 Many different types of single speed bikes are available.
-For example, BMX bikes, beach cruisers, kids bikes, commuter bikes, unicycles, track racing bikes, and fixed gear bikes are all usually single speed.
-Classic road bikes and mountain bikes are also available in single speed models.
-Pretty much any geared bike can be converted to single speed as well.
+For example, BMX bikes, beach cruisers, kids bikes, commuter bikes, unicycles, and track racing bikes, are all usually single speed.

 What is a Geared Bike?